 Azure SQL enabled by Azure Arc is now generally available.
 Azure Arc–enabled PostgreSQL Hyperscale is in preview.
 We will introduce more Azure data services based on customer demand.

 You’ll need a Kubernetes cluster as the orchestrating fabric in the environment to run Azure data services on the hardware of your choice.
 We’ll work with major Kubernetes distributions as supported options.

 Azure Arc automates database management tasks for management at scale.
 Fast provisioning, on-demand elastic scale, patching, setting up high availability, backup and restore, and monitoring are available out of the box.
-Azure Arc also enables you to extend advanced data security, Azure Backup, Azure Monitor, Azure Policy, and Azure role-based access control for databases running in your environment.
+Azure Arc also brings on-premises data solutions by extending advanced data security, Azure Backup, Azure Monitor, Azure Policy, and Azure role-based access control for databases running in your environment.
 For more information, download the infographic.